hirsimaki-markus/seapie/README.md

 these changes to actually persist into your program outside of the calling function scope.
 In global scope this doesn't happen nor does it happen for any objects that already have their name in symbol table (read: anything you can call somehow).

-Assinging completely new non-global objects via seapie prompt works but calling object that has only been defined in seapie prompt will result in NameError.
+Assinging completely new non-global objects via seapie prompt works but calling said object that has only been defined in seapie prompt will result in NameError.
 This happens due to python optimizing local namespaces and as far as I know this cannot be solved within the scope of this project.
 Email me if you happen to have ideas about how to do it.